North Shore (09) 486 8900

 Part 2 – CT scan

-A nurse or doctor will talk with you about the pros and cons of having a CT scan and what is involved.
+A nurse will talk with you about the pros and cons of having a CT scan and what is involved.
 They will also talk about what happens if the scan finds something.
 This will help you decide whether or not to have a CT scan.

 If you decide to have a CT scan, an appointment will be made for a time that suits you.